Working groups

 ISBN eBook: 978-87-94233-60-6

 A practical guide designed to assist those organising and participating in a citizen science project to get the most out of the experience.
 The guide will enable you to have the skills to ensure a project is well set up from the start, is able to communicate to its stakeholders and citizens, manage its data and outputs, and overall ensure research benefits.
-The guide has been compiled by the LIBER Citizen Science Working Group and pulls on the generous contributions of the open science community.

 Contents